Arcadia Phoenix Arizona Neighborhood Homes For Sale

-The TRUE Arcadia Corridor is bounded by 44th Street to 68th Streets and from Indian School Road to Camelback Mountain.
-Immediate surrounding areas have more recently been referenced as Lower Arcadia or the Arcadia area but the real, true Arcadia corridor begins at the corner of 44th Street and Indian School Road going north and east from there.
+Arcadia Phoenix and its immediate surrounding areas have more recently been referenced as Lower Arcadia or the Arcadia area but the real, true Arcadia corridor begins at the corner of 44th Street and Indian School Road going north and east from there.
 Contrary to many people trying to ride on the “Arcadia” name, there is indeed a true, defined Arcadia Corridor.
 The nearby Arcadia Lite and Lower Arcadia are also more popular than ever today.

 Arcadia neighborhood is not officially a historic district even though its roots date back to 1919.
 Its eastern edge is in the City of Scottsdale but Arcadia has more than earned its huge place in Phoenix history.

 This is the type of neighborhood, with a real old school feel.
-It’s where the neighbors know each other, walk their dogs and are out with their children enjoying the tranquility this wonderful neighbor offers!
+It’s where the neighbors know each other, walk their dogs and are out with their children enjoying the tranquility this wonderful neighborhood offers!

 Homes For Sale In Arcadia Historic Neighborhood